Advanced Container Management

 drwxrwxrwx.
 2 root root 6 Aug 1 22:59 /host_data/

-) using the latest ubi9 image.
-Specify the attachment point (/container_data) to be used inside the container for the host directory (/host_data) with the -v
+2. Launch a root container called rhel9-persistent-data in interactive mode using the latest ubi9 image.
+Specify the attachment point (/container_data) to be used inside the container for the host directory (/host_data) Ensure the SELinux type container_file_t is automatically set on the directory and files within.

 [user1@server30 ~]$ sudo podman run --name rhel9-persistent-data -v /host_data:/container_data:Z -it ubi9

-Resolved "ubi9" as an alias (/etc/containers/registries.conf.d/001-rhel-shortnames.conf)
+Resolved "ubi9" as an alias (/etc/containers/registries.conf.d/001- rhel-shortnames.conf)

 Trying to pull registry.access.redhat.com/ubi9:latest...